MikkoBra/EV_Digital_Twin/README.md

 Clicking the green play button opens a settings window.
 Once the desired settings are input, the data replay can be started.
 Note that although replay speed can be set, the replay may slow down significantly once the ML models have enough historical data to start making predictions.
-Currently, the model breaks if another run is started while one is ongoing.
-Refrain from doing so.

 ### Pausing Data Replay

 Clicking the yellow pause button pauses the data replay.
 The replay continues when this button is pressed again.
-Do not use the green play button to resume the simulation, as the pause button does not disconnect the model from the messaging service.
+The green play button can also be used to resume the simulation.

 ### Stopping Data Replay

 To fully end the simulation and disconnect from the messaging service, press the red stop button.
-To resume a simulation, the green play button must be pressed.
+To start a new simulation, the green play button must be pressed.

 ### Data Overviews